 nothing in = nothing out!

-Step 1 of any site is to create a "Document Type" – after a few installations you’ll become familiar with this terminology but at the start it might be a little bit bewildering.
-A Document Type is a data container in Umbraco where you can add data fields/attributes where the editor user can input data and Umbraco can use it to output it in the relevant part of a "template" (more on these later).
+Step 1 of any Umbraco site is to create a "Document Type" – after a few installations you’ll become familiar with this terminology but at the start it might be a little bewildering.
+A Document Type is a data container in Umbraco where you can add Properties (data fields/attributes) where an editor can input data.
+Umbraco will output this data to the relevant part of a "Template" (more on these later).

-Document Types are infinitely extendable but usually you’ll add data fields something like the following:
+Document Types are infinitely extendable but usually you’ll add the following common properties:

 - Page title